 North Pines Campground is located at the confluence of Tenaya Creek and the Merced River in Yosemite Valley.
+From this centrally located campground visitors can catch the valley's free shuttle to popular sites such as Yosemite Falls, Yosemite Village, Mirror Lake, and Happy Isles.
+A paved bike/walk trail leads around the valley.
 Some sites are situated along the bank of the Merced River.
 All sites are among mature conifers offering at least partial if not full shade.
 The campground has 81 campsites.
 Of those, 13 are designed for RVs or trailers.
 The other 68 can accommodate RVs, trailers, and tents.
 From the campground visitors can catch the valley's free shuttle to popular sites such as Yosemite Falls, Yosemite Village, Mirror Lake, and Happy Isles.
 A paved bike/walk trail leads around the valley.

 Lower Pines Campground visitors, as at all Yosemite campgrounds, are required to follow strict guidelines about storing food and scented items in bear-proof lockers provided at each campsite.
 Food may not be stored in vehicles.
 Visitors who follow Yosemite's guidelines rarely have problems with bears.